How to Make Chocolate Covered Strawberries Kid Friendly recipe on Mini Chef Mondays

 We prefer to use a quality chocolate, like guittard chocolate.

-I just melt the chocolate and then place into a bowl so my mini chef can get to showing you how to make chocolate covered strawberries!
+I just melt the chocolate and then place into a bowl so my mini chef can get to show you how to make chocolate covered strawberries!
 This was her very first time making chocolate covered strawberries and she did incredibly well.
 Aside from the chocolate on her sleeve, there was no mess. 😀

 - 1 lb of strawberries